Graduate Certificate in Information Management

 Required Pre-requisite Class

-Students who have no or very little work experience in information management should consider including LIS 7960 - Practicum: IM as one of their electives.
-LIS 7960 is a 3-credit class offered each term - it requires 135 hours at a practicum site plus three mandatory online meetings (webinars).
+Students who have no or very little work experience in information management should consider including INF 7960 - Practicum: IM as one of their electives.
+INF 7960 is a 3-credit class offered each term - it requires 135 hours at a practicum site plus three mandatory online meetings (webinars).
 After completing the application process, the SIS Practicum Coordinator places students with a relevant host institution to work under the direction of an information management professional.

 Special Topics / Issues Courses